L. Richardson Preyer: Post congressional service and death

 In 1988, Preyer was elected to the Common Cause National Governing Board.
 Preyer resided in Greensboro until his death of cancer on April 3, 2001, in that city.
 He is interred in Green Hill Cemetery in Greensboro.

 Honors

 The L. Richardson Preyer Federal Building in Greensboro is named in Preyer's honor.
 Preyer and his wife, Emily, both received the North Carolina Award for Public Service.

-Family and relations

-Preyer was the grandson of inventor Lunsford Richardson.
-His parents were William Yost Preyer (June 4, 1888 Ohio – 1970) and Mary Norris Richardson (1889 – 1969) daughter of Lunsford Richardson (1854 – 1919) and Mary Lynn Smith (1858 – 1940).
-He was married to Emily Irving Harris (1919 – 1999).